The Realtor’s Guide to Getting Your Dream Home

 Your first home is also an investment that can pay off big over the long term.
 All three realtors we spoke with agree that it’s important to study both the property you’re eyeing and the neighborhood it’s in, because you can learn a lot by looking at historical price trends.

 If you’re renovating an older property, pick a spot that has desirable attributes such as access to highways or public transportation.
 Resale value on these types of homes is higher, especially if you make noticeable improvements.
+Use our Home Project Value Estimator to get an idea of the return on your project.

 Last year, Streff represented a contractor who remodeled a home in the Jefferson Park area of Chicago before selling.
 “He redid everything—the kitchen, bathrooms, heating, and air conditioning, top-to-bottom.”
 Streff says.
 “Just by rehabbing the right home in the right area, he was able to net roughly $80,000 in proceeds.”